x-ji/hpylm-word-segmentation/README.md

   A hierarchical Bayesian language model based on Pitman-Yor processes ](https://dl.acm.org/citation.cfm?id=1220299)

-  This is the original paper which proposed and clearly described the model.

 - Mochihashi et al. (2009) [
   Bayesian unsupervised word segmentation with nested Pitman-Yor language modeling ](https://dl.acm.org/citation.cfm?id=1687894)

-  The second paper reported the actual application of the model on Chinese segmentation.
-However, its explanation of the hierarchical Pitman-Yor language model itself doesn't seem to be very clear.
-The original paper by Teh seems to do a better job.

 ## Available data, tools, resources